-HELPFUL HINTS: Illness and infections
+HELPFUL HINTS: Illness and infection

 - Develop a sick day management plan with your diabetes health professionals and follow this plan if you are unwell or have morning sickness. - Check your blood glucose levels at least every 2 hours when you are unwell.
-If you are using CGM or Flash GM, it's important to also check your glucose levels with finger prick blood glucose monitoring. - Check your blood (or urine) for ketones.
-If your blood ketones are 0.6mmol/L or more (or urine ketones 1+ or more) follow your sick day management plan and continue to check blood glucose and ketone levels every 1-2 hours. - Discuss hypo management with your diabetes health professionals.
+If you are using continuous or flash glucose monitoring (see page 30), it's important to also check your glucose levels with finger prick blood glucose monitoring. - If you are taking insulin, discuss hypo management with your diabetes health professionals.
 If your blood glucose level is low, treat the hypo then check your blood glucose level again in 10-15 minutes to make sure it is back in the target range.
-If your blood glucose level is still below 4mmol/L, re-treat the hypo. - Take your long-acting insulin (or keep the basal insulin going if you are using an insulin pump) even if you are vomiting or not eating.
-Talk to your diabetes health professionals about adjusting your insulin dose in this situation. - Make sure you continue to drink plenty of fluids.
-If your glucose levels are low, include carbohydrate containing fluids.
+If your blood glucose level is still below 4mmol/L re-treat treat the hypo. - If you are taking insulin, continue to take your long-acting insulin even if you are vomiting or not eating.
+Talk to your diabetes health professionals about adjusting your insulin dose in this situation. - If you are taking metformin, you should stop taking this medication temporarily if you have severe vomiting - ask your doctor for advice. - Make sure you continue to drink plenty of fluids.
+If your blood glucose levels are low, include carbohydrate containing fluids.
 If your glucose levels are high, choose carbohydrate-free fluids.
-Refer to your sick day management plan. - See your doctor to find out the cause of the illness. - Seek urgent medical attention (call your doctor, credentialled diabetes) educator or local emergency medical service) or go to the Emergency Department of your nearest hospital if: - your blood ketone reading is 1.5mmol/L or more (or your urine ketones 2+ or more) - you are vomiting or unable to keep food or fluids down for more than 2 hours - you have high blood glucose levels that are not improving after 2 hours or your ketone levels are rising, despite following your sick day management plan - you are worried about high blood glucose levels - you are showing symptoms of ketoacidosis - you are having trouble keeping your blood glucose levels above 4mmol/L, or you have had a severe hypo (when you can't treat your hypo yourself and you need help from someone else).
+Refer to your sick day management plan. - See your doctor to find out the cause of the illness. - Call your doctor or credentialled diabetes educator immediately, or go to the Emergency Department of your nearest hospital if you: - are vomiting or unable to keep food or fluids down for more than 2 hours - have high blood glucose levels that are not improving after 2 hours. despite following your sick day management plan - are worried about high blood glucose levels - need advice about your medication - are having trouble keeping your blood glucose levels above 4mmol/L - are unable to follow your sick day management plan.